HwWobbe/Wip-Main/README.md

 ## 2023 quickLinks
 ...
 * consider the value of having at least one PR ( and Comments ) for each repo
+*   * this could be a scheduling aid
 * ㋀㋁㋂㋃㋄㋅㋆㋇㋈㋉㋊㋋ extend with the .ye values

 ## preparing for resumption